Rodolphe Haykal: Commander of the Lebanese Armed Forces

+After the election of General Joseph Aoun as President of Lebanon, Haykal reportedly emerged as the leading candidate for the position of Commander of the Lebanese Army.
 Following the formation of Prime Minister Nawaf Salam’s government and its vote of confidence in Parliament, the government held its first session on March 6, 2025.
 During this session, an agreement was reached to appoint Rudolf Haikal as the new Commander of the Lebanese Armed Forces.

-Role as Army Commander

 On March 14, 2025, Haykal appointed Nicholas Thabet as the new commander of the Southern Litani Sector in the Lebanese Army.
 Thabet's role as the new commander, succeeds General Edgard Lawandos, who was appointed as the new head of State Security during a Cabinet meeting on March 13, 2025.

 On 5 September 2025, he presented to the Cabinet of Nawaf Salam the Army's plan for state control over weapons and the disarmament of Hezbollah.
 The cabinet approved the plan and stated the army will implement the plan according to its capabilities.

 Haykal was supposed to visit Washington for a meeting with senior US officials and events at the Lebanese embassy on 18 November, 2025.
 The visit was cancelled and he was notified shortly before departure.
 According to sources the visit was cancelled due to his statement accusing only Israel for the crisis in Lebanon, avoiding criticism of Hezbollah.
-This is linked to the US pressure on the Lebanese Forces as it struggles to implement the disarmament of Hezbollah.
+This is linked to the US pressure on the Lebanese Armed Forces as it struggles to implement the disarmament of Hezbollah.

+2026 visit to the US

+Haykal visited the US between Feb 2-5, 2026, with the invitation of the US Joint Chiefs of Staff. this visit took place as the previous one that was scheduled for Nov 2025, was cancelled as US officials were dissatisfied with his public position on Israel and Hezbollah.
+The purpose of these current meetings were to discuss cooperation on regional security and counter terrorism issues.
+His visit caused a major controversy when he declined to recognize Hezbollah as a “terrorist organization”, making Republican Senator Lindsey Graham cut their meeting short.

+Personal life

+He is married to Jeanette Haykal and together have two children.